Building containers¶

 after the application otherwise anything passed after the

-container name will be ignored by Singularity.
+container name will be ignored by Apptainer.

 Inspecting a container¶